ikskuh/SDL.zig/README.md

 /// Links SDL2 TTF to the given exe.
 /// **Important:** The target of the `exe` must already be set, otherwise the Sdk will do the wrong thing! pub fn linkTtf(sdk: *Sdk, exe: *Compile) void;

+/// Links SDL2 Image to the given exe.
+/// **Important:** The target of the `exe` must already be set, otherwise the Sdk will do the wrong thing! pub fn linkImage(sdk: *Sdk, exe: *Compile) void;
 ```

 ## Dependencies